Wesliez/SimpleToDo/README.md

 ## Notes

-Some functions does not work the same way as described in the tutorial, but it is easy to look it up the most recent updates through internet.
+Some functions do not work the same way as described in the tutorial, but it is easy to look it up the most recent updates through internet.